 - Rinse and dry your collard leaves.

 - Trim down the stem and shave down the backside with a knife to remove as much of the tough protruding core as you can.

-- To assemble the collard wraps, divide chickpea salad between collard wraps and add optional veg (shredded carrot, cabbage, etc), fold like a taco, and serve immediately.
+- To assemble the collard wraps, divide chickpea salad between collard wraps and wrap up like a burrito to eat.

 - Store leftover green chickpea salad in the fridge for 2-3 days, thought best when fresh.